Azure-Samples/azure-load-testing-samples/results-integration/README.md

 description: Automatically visualize load test results in a custom dashboard by using the Azure Load Testing library for Python
 ---

-# Azure Load Testing results integration
+# Azure Load Testing results integration using the library for Python

 Azure Load Testing provides a unified dashboard of test statistics, client-side metrics, and server-side metrics that enable you to easily identify performance bottlenecks.
 You might want to use these load test results in a reporting tool of your choice.